rtasalem/draft-my-cv/README.md

 ## Acknowledgments
 A [Nunjucks Bulma Starter Kit](https://github.com/benninkcorien/nunjucks-starter-kit) developed by [benninkcorien](https://github.com/benninkcorien) was helpful in understanding how to integrate Bulma with Nunjucks.

-A [YouTube tutorial](https://www.youtube.com/watch?v=iw4lvZGBuvA) by [Osten Code Cypher](https://www.youtube.com/@OstonCodeCypher) that showed how to implement a HTML drop down list of all countries by using the .
+A [YouTube tutorial](https://www.youtube.com/watch?v=iw4lvZGBuvA) by [Osten Code Cypher](https://www.youtube.com/@OstonCodeCypher) that showed how to implement a HTML drop down list of all countries by using the [REST Countries API](https://restcountries.com/).

-Lastly, Nicola, the inspiration behind this project.
+And lastly, Nicola, the inspiration behind this project.